 a doctor who specializes in the care of children.

 an exam of a woman’s uterus and other pelvic organs.
-It is used to help find cancers of the reproductive organs.
-The doctor will look at external structures and palpate (feel) the internal organs such as the ovaries and uterus.
+It is used to look for abnormalities such as cancer in the reproductive organs.
+The doctor looks at external structures and palpates (feels) the internal organs such as the ovaries and uterus.
 See also cervix, ovary, pelvis, uterus.

-surgery to remove the organs in the pelvis.
+an extensive surgery that removes many of the organs in the pelvis.
 See also pelvis.

 -vick limf node diss-eck